nxrighthere/ValveSockets-CSharp/README.md

 Usage
 --------
-Before starting to work, the library should be initialized using `Valve.Sockets.Library.Initialize(ref StringBuilder errorMessage);` function.
+Before starting to work, the library should be initialized using `Valve.Sockets.Library.Initialize(StringBuilder errorMessage);` function.

 When the work is done, deinitialize the library using `Valve.Sockets.Library.Deinitialize();` function.